ImperialCollegeLondon/CCITK/ccitk/cmr_segment/README.md

     subject2/
         ...
 ```
-To run only the extractor, use one of the following commands:
+To run only the extractor, use the following command:
 ```
 ccitk-cmr-segment -o /output-dir/ --data-dir /input-dir/ --extract
 ```

 ### 5. Coregister
-Coregister registers each subject mesh with an atlas and transform each subject to the same atlas space.
+Coregister registers each subject's ED/ES mesh with an atlas and transform each subject to the same atlas space.

 It takes input from
 ```